rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/Immune_Traits/README.md

 3. Cluster correlation matrix using complete agglomerative clustering method using (1-correlation) as distance metric.
 a.
 Generate heatmap with clustering dendrogram using heatmap.2 function in gplots R package or similar algorithm.
 4. Identify highly correlated blocks (dendrogram clusters) of immune-traits to generate immune functional modules.

+<b>Note:<\b> 	See script used in this section "ImmunePheno139.Cibersort.continuous_cor.pearson.R" and associated figures generated in the "Figures" folder.